 Today, customers expect every experience they have with a brand or provider to be fast, easy, and convenient.
-Customers want experiences that are personalised, consistent, relevant, timely, frictionless, and seamless, regardless of interaction points.
+Customers want experiences that are personalized, consistent, relevant, timely, frictionless, and seamless, regardless of interaction points.

-Thus, it is vital for every organisation to understand their key customer journeys.
+Thus, it is vital for every organization to understand their key customer journeys.
 Businesses must enable collaboration across multiple departments in order to ensure their customers get the most out of their interactions through communication touchpoints along those journeys, which are the sum of every interaction that an individual customer has with your brand, from the first moment they see your ad, to their satisfaction survey response.

 What is Customer Journey Management?

 To help them get there, leading organizations use the techniques and technologies of customer journey management, which is composed of customer journey mapping, customer journey analytics, and customer journey orchestration.

 Customer journey mapping helps companies visually represent their key customer journeys like onboarding, renewals, and claims, and to collaborate across multiple functions to optimize the communication touchpoints along those journeys.

 Customer journey analytics helps measure and understand important metrics like engagement and conversion, and enables you to identify pain points and critical moments that a customer experiences across physical and digital touchpoints.

 Customer journey orchestration helps bring action to the customer touchpoints by understanding the context of the interactions and makes real-time decisions about next-best actions and personalization of messages and communications.
 Journey mapping provides the shared understanding and visualization of key journeys, journey analytics delivers insights, and journey orchestration provides the third pillar to turn communications into engaging conversations and continually measure and improve key processes.